 Consider the following productions concerning the document top sort and top level sections.
-For example, a document always contains one document metainfo, and one or more parts:
+For example, a document always contains one document metadata, and one or more parts.
+Each part also contains a portion of metadata, and consists of sections of various types.